 5-years later, mass-tourism has changed it all.
-Now, bathing in the pools is strictly prohibited.
-Walking the double-decker root-bridge in a group of more than 5 people isn’t allowed.
+Now, bathing in the pools is strictly prohibited, and walking the double-decker living root bridge in a group of more than 5 people isn’t allowed.
 There is moreover a bar of 2-minute-time if someone wants to stand on the living root-bridge and take a selfie.

 And honestly, the restrictions are quite valid.
-If you’ll compare the-then picture of the double-decker root-bridge with that of today, you will see how mass-tourism and wave upon waves of tourists that visit Nongriat have almost killed its only charm.
-The double-decker root-bridge, that was known as the man-made wonder is slowly dying!
+If you’ll compare the the-then picture of the double-decker root bridge with that of today, you will see the difference.
+Mass-tourism has killed Nongiat’s only charm.

-So, this time as I revisited Nongriat and saw the wooden logs supporting the root-bridge, I entered a moment of self-questioning.
-I blamed myself for putting Nongriat on world map five years ago.
-“If I, and the others, who wrote and promoted Nongriat hadn’t done so, this place would still be the same” I remember questioning myself.
+So, this time as I revisited Nongriat and saw the root-bridge, I entered a moment of self-questioning.
+I blamed myself for putting Nongriat on the world map five years ago.
+“If I hadn’t promoted Nongriat, this place would still be the same” I remember questioning myself.

 Tourism cannot be a tool of destruction if done the right way, and we have countries like Norway and Switzerland, & Indian states like Sikkim validating the statement.

-When I first visited Nongriat, in 2015, it had a total of 2 homestays: one of them was run by the Tourism of Meghalaya and the other was run by a local family.
+When I first visited Nongriat, in 2015, it had a total of 2 homestays, run by the Tourism of Meghalaya and a local family.

-Where last time I found local families in Nongriat too welcoming and heart-warming to be true, this time they were too busy to even speak to.
+Where last time I found local families in Nongriat too welcoming and heart-warming, this time they were too busy to even speak to.
 Kids were busy selling beetle-nuts and fake ‘natural honey’.
 The root-bridge was counting its last few days!

-As a traveller over tourism can ruin the experience of a new destination.
-As a local, it can be a nuisance.
+For a traveller overtourism can ruin the experience of a new destination.
+For locals, it can be a nuisance.
 But neither of them is affected!